anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <p style="text-align: justify;">
 One of the experiments I really wanted to dig into personally was the convolution operations widely used not only in Signal processing but Artificial intelligence.
-Those who have enough experience in any field of related to Mathematics, have at least heard about convolutions, filters, or kernels.
+Those who have enough experience in any field related to Mathematics, have at least heard about convolutions, filters, or kernels.
 Such terms are so wildly used in those domains that it is difficult to not really have heard of them once.
 </p>
 <br/>